Lansharkza/jtech-grid-control/README.md

   `TxProfile` if `TxDefaultProfile` doesn't stick.
 - **Timeouts on commands.** The default `response_timeout` is 30s.
 A charger on a weak mobile signal may need longer.

-## Before you put it anywhere real

-This is a working control plane, not a production CSMS.
-What's missing:

-- **Everything is in memory.** Restart the server and transaction history is gone.
-  Add SQLite or Postgres for `transactions`, `EVENTS`, and the tag whitelist.
-- **`ACCEPT_UNKNOWN_TAGS = True`** means any RFID card starts a charge.
-The dashboard is password-protected, but the charger's own tag reader is not.
-- **Sessions live in memory**, so a restart signs everyone out.
-Fine for one operator; swap for signed tokens if you add more.
-- **No TLS.** For anything off a trusted LAN, terminate `wss://` at nginx or Caddy and proxy to port 9000, and set the charger URL to `wss://`.
-Pair that with `SecurityProfile` 2 and the AuthorizationKey above.
-- **No offline transaction replay.** The charger queues messages it couldn't deliver and sends them on reconnect with old timestamps — worth handling if you care about billing accuracy.

 ## Dashboard